mikeyaworski/Utility-Discord-Bot/docs/GCE-Instructions.md

-# How to run on Google Compute Engine
+# Hosting it on a Google Compute Engine instance

 These instructions describe a process for manually hosting the bot on GCE.
 This will not have automated deployments.

 Note: These instructions were written before Docker images were created for this project.
-Check the AWS instructions to get a general idea of how to run a Docker container instead.
+Check the [AWS instructions](./AWS-Instructions.md) to get a general idea of how to run a Docker container instead.

+These instructions do not mention how to gather your environment variables.
+You can see the structure of the `.env` file [here](../README.md#environment-variables) and instructions on how to gather them in the [Heroku instructions](./Heroku-Instructions.md).

+These instructions also assume you have created a PostgreSQL database on Heroku, as instructed in the [Heroku instructions](./Heroku-Instructions.md).
+Even if you do not want to host the bot on Heroku, you probably want to utilize Heroku's free PostgreSQL database.
+It's recommended to go through the Heroku instructions, create your Heroku app with the database, then disable the dyno and proceed to host the bot on the VM described here.

 ## Startup: